Shipwrecked in Oslo

-Shipwrecked In Oslo is the first DVD release by Arcturus.
-It was released on August 21, 2006 by Season Of Mist.
-The DVD includes footage of the band's 15 song performance at the Rockefeller Music Hall during the Sonic Solstice Festival in Oslo, on September 24, 2005.
+Shipwrecked in Oslo is the first DVD release by Norwegian avant-garde metal band Arcturus.
+It was released on 21 August 2006 by Season of Mist.
+The DVD includes footage of the band's 15 song performance at the Rockefeller Music Hall during the Sonic Solstice Festival in Oslo on 24 September 2005.
 Extra material such as a photo slideshow and rehearsal footage is also included.